IrineSistiana/simple-tls/README.md

 ## Android

 `simple-tls-android` is a plugin for [shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android).
 You need to download and install shadowsocks-android first.
+It's [open-source](https://github.com/IrineSistiana/simple-tls-android).

-## Tips for certificate and -cca argument
+## Tips for certificate and -cca/-ca argument

 To start a server, the argument `-key` and `-cert` are required.
 Because simple-tls needs a certificate to establish real TLS1.3 connections.